Abdullah8006/myapp-core/Readme.txt

 - Spring boot
 - Spring boot embedded Tomcat
 - Thymleaf
-- Spring Data Jpa (Hibernate as the implementation and mysql as the database)
+- Spring Data Jpa (Hibernate as the implementation and in memory embedded as the database)
-- Flyway

-#Updates new
-- Added spring integration support.
-- Added a simple channels and tested the connection between them.
-- Added a simple HttpOutBound channel adapter for hitting a webservice.